jbossdemocentral/fuse-financial-cicd/README.md

-# FIS 2.0 Financial Demo
+# FIS 2.0 Financial Agile Integration Demo

 This Financial demo is a simple gateway that redirect the incoming request of
  - Checking balance